Brahmanand College Kanpur

-It is a government aided college and affiliated to CSJM University, Kanpur.
+It is a government aided college and affiliated to Chhatrapati Shahu Ji Maharaj University, Kanpur.

 History

 BND College was established in the year 1961 by Kanyakubja Education Trust.
 Initially, it was known as 'Kanyakubja College' which was later renamed as Brahmanad College in the memory of its founder Pt.
 Brahmanand Mishra in the year 1968.
 Starting with just 49 Students, today the college is providing education to more than 4000 students.